You Earned a Ticket!

 About a century ago, the Carnegie Foundation played a pivotal role in setting standards for course credit, particularly for higher education.
 A Carnegie Unit is 120 school hours of instruction.
 The standard is still in use.

-In recent years, critics including the leadership of Carnegie Foundation itself have argued that the standard has "outlived its shelflife" and should be replaced.
+In recent years, critics, such as the leadership of Carnegie Foundation itself, have argued that the standard has "outlived its shelf life" and should be replaced.
 Why?
-Because the measure fundamentally implies that "doing time" in a class is valuable, and systems have fossilized around it.
+Because the measure implies that "doing time" in a class is valuable, and systems have fossilized around it.
 Authentic learning should be the measure of educational attainment, not seat time.

 International comparisons of school hours are tricky.